raks0009/raks0009.github.io/_pages/poetry.md

 <br/>
 <a href="https://poetry790944856.wordpress.com/">*Musings from the Hinterlands* - Poetry for the Mundane 'Things'</a> - A collection of poems in ode to all things deemed insignifacnt.

-<a href="https://lettrs.com/rakshitmittal">Random letters</a>, Sometimes Love, Sometimes Idea, Sometimes Thought
+<a href="https://lettrs.com/rakshitmittal">Random letters</a>, Sometimes Love, Sometimes Idea, Sometimes Thought. (please 'Request Desktop Site' on mobile devices)

 {% include base_path %}